 Protease is the enzyme that triggers the proteolysis of proteins into smaller polypeptides or single amino acids.
 They do this by cutting the peptide bonds within proteins through hydrolysis, a reaction where the water breaks the bonds.
-Proteases play a part in many biological functions such as digestion of ingested proteins, protein catabolism and cell signalling.
+Proteases play a part in many biological functions such as digestion of ingested proteins, protein catabolism, and cell signaling.
 Representing the largest segment of the industrial enzyme market they are also used in detergents, animal feeding, food processing, leather and fabric upgrading, the role of catalysts in organic synthesis, and as therapeutics.

 |Types of protease Enzyme

-|Acid Protease||Leather processing, clearing beer and fruit juice, Digestive aids, Malt Industries
+|Acid protease enzymes are used in Leather processing, clearing beer and fruit juice, Digestive aids, Malt Industries

-Proteases have been widely used in the baking industry for various purposes like the production of bread, baked foods, crackers and waffles.
-These enzymes provide various benefits such as reducing the mixing time, decrease in dough consistency and uniformity, regulating the gluten strength in bread and improving the texture and flavour.
-Acid protease has been successfully used in the improvement of the functional properties of wheat gluten.
+Proteases enzyme have been widely used in the baking industry for various purposes like the production of bread, baked foods, crackers and waffles.
+Protease enzymes provide various benefits such as reducing the mixing time, decrease in dough consistency and uniformity, regulating the gluten strength in bread and improving the texture and flavour.
+Acid protease enzymes has been successfully used in the improvement of the functional properties of wheat gluten.
 The addition of this enzyme releases sufficient peptides and amino acids in the wort to get a proper fermentation.
-Acidic fungal proteases are used in bettering the fermentation of beer as they are efficient even at low pH by balancing the amino acid profile of the beer.
+Acidic fungal protease enzymes are used in bettering the fermentation of beer as they are efficient even at low pH by balancing the amino acid profile of the beer.
 Another major application of proteases is in the dairy industry.
 Naturally occurring proteases contribute significantly to managing the flavour characteristics of cheese.
 They are used to accelerate the ripening of the cheese, modify the functional properties and reduce the allergenic ones in milk products.
 In cheese making, proteases are also used to hydrolyze the specific peptide bond to generate paracasein and macro-peptides.

 Proteases are counted among the most widely used enzymes.
 In laundry detergents, protein stains such as grass, blood, egg, and human sweat are removed using proteolysis.
 Detergent-compatible proteases with better characteristics are a continuous exercise.
 The current inclination is towards using detergent-compatible proteases that are stable over a wide temperature range, and elevated pH can be used in detergent formulations.
 Proteases ensure the removal of proteinaceous food films, which are a particular problem with glassware and cutlery.
 Serine proteases are the most significant group for detergent applications.
 Proteases catalyze the hydrolytic breaking of the peptide chain.
 The most important requirements for the hydrolysis reaction are surface-available substrate S, E/S, pH, reaction time, and temperature.
 Together with the requirements and properties of the enzyme itself, these parameters are responsible for the course of reaction on a given protein stain.

-Proteases crackdown large proteins into smaller ones.
+Proteases crack down large proteins into smaller ones.
 This is essential in brewing because brewers rely a lot on the nitrogen content of their beer.
 Yeasts, which are primarily used for brewing beer, use nitrogen as a nutrient.
 Nitrogen is found in all proteins, but yeasts prefer freely available nitrogen.
 Proteases are critical for cutting proteins and providing that nitrogen to the yeast.
 Using protease allows brewers to control the amount and quality of foam or head in a classic brew. little foam makes the beer seem flat or stale.

 Protease also prevents the beer from getting hazy.
 It can be a sign of too many proteins and polyphenols hanging around in your brew, or it can also be a much more confusing symptom of a bacterial infection.
 This enzyme can mitigate precipitating proteins and polyphenols by breaking them down and elevating the clarity of the beer.